- Which Are The Main Mentally ill Issues?

 5. PTSD (Post Traumatic Stress Disorder) is triggered by a past terrifying or scary event that either the person is witnessing or experiencing.
-This mental condition symptoms’ can be in form of nightmares, horrifying events, or, flashbacks.
+This mental condition’s symptoms can be in form of nightmares, horrifying events, or, flashbacks.

 PTSD can last for a long time even years if not treated well, although people with PTSD can get better with effective treatment.

-6. Schizophrenia is also considered a serious mental health issue.
-Since there is no exact cure for Schizophrenia and person who is diagnosed with this mental illness may require lifelong treatment or early treatment to prevent more serious complications.
+6. Schizophrenia is also considered a seriously mentally ill issue.
+Since there is no exact cure for Schizophrenia and a person who is diagnosed with this mental illness may require lifelong treatment or early treatment to prevent more serious complications.

 The patients are experiencing continuous delusions, hallucinations, and excessive disoriented thinking, behavior, and action which all can affect their daily activities.

-According to the WHO report(2), this mental health condition is affecting 1 in 300 people worldwide and sufferers’ lifespans are more likely 2 – 3 times shorter than the general population.
+According to the WHO report(2), this mental illness condition is affecting 1 in 300 people worldwide and sufferers’ lifespans are more likely 2 – 3 times shorter than the general population.

-What Age Categories Suffers The Most From Mental Health Issues?
+What Age Categories Suffers The Most From Mentally Ill Issues?